ibm-cloud-docs/vpc/vpc-regions.md

 # Creating a VPC in a different region
 {: #creating-a-vpc-in-a-different-region}

 A region is a specific geographical location where you can deploy apps, services, and other {{site.data.keyword.cloud}} resources.
 Regions consist of one or more zones, which are physical data centers that house the compute, network, and storage resources, with related cooling and power, for host services and applications.
-Zones are isolated from each other, which ensures that there is no shared single point of failure within a region.
+Zones are isolated from each other, which makes sure that no shared single point of failure within a region occurs.

-The IBM Cloud VPC service is regional.
-To allow for disaster recovery (DR), you must provide the ability for recovery using failover to an alternate region, by establishing a VPC in one of our other regions.
+The {{site.data.keyword.cloud}} VPC service is regional.
+To allow for disaster recovery (DR), you must provide the ability for recovery by using failover to an alternative region, by establishing a VPC in one of our other regions.
 {: note}

 Virtual Private Cloud is available in the following {{site.data.keyword.cloud}} regions.